 Five best volunteer programs for high school students

 Spend your high school vacation doing something worth talking about when school starts again.
-Choose one of our best volunteer programs for high school students.
+Choose one of the best volunteer programs for high school students.

-Alongside the invaluable work done on teen volunteer programs, there is also the chance for cultural and language immersion, skills training, and supervised adventure activities.
+Alongside the valuable work done on teen volunteer programs, there is also the chance to learn about different cultures and languages, train in new skills, and take part in supervised adventure activities.

-There are programs to suit anybody’s interests, in locations across the world.
+There are programs to suit everybody’s interests, in locations across the world.

 Here are GVI ’s top five picks for the best volunteer abroad programs for high school students.